Methods for Determining Atomic Structures

 Biological molecule crystals are finicky: some form perfect, well-ordered crystals and others form only poor crystals.
 The accuracy of the atomic structure that is determined depends on the quality of these crystals.
 In perfect crystals, we have far more confidence that the atomic structure correctly reflects the structure of the protein.
 Two important measures of the accuracy of a crystallographic structure are its resolution, which measures the amount of detail that may be seen in the experimental data, and the R-value, which measures how well the atomic model is supported by the experimental data found in the structure factor file.

 The experimental electron density from a structure of DNA is shown here (PDB entry 196d), along with the atomic model that was generated based on the data.
 The contours surround regions with high densities of electrons, which correspond to the atoms in the molecule.
-This picture was created with the Astex viewer, which can be accessed by clicking the "EDS" link on the Structure Summary page for this entry.

 As part of the biocuration process, the wwPDB generates Validation Reports that provide an assessment of structure quality using widely accepted standards and criteria.
 These Reports include an "executive” summary image of key quality indicators to help non-experts interpret these reports.
 For more information, visit wwpdb.org.